 Ethereum mining

-Ripple mining
+Ripple Emission

-Litecoin mining
+Litecoin Mining

-• The need for a large amount of free memory;
+- Great need for a large amount of free memory;

-• Widespread adoption of pools, including cloud pools.
+- An enhanced adoption of pools, including cloud pools.

-LTC is much less popular and in demand than bitcoin.
-Therefore, the mining of this cryptocurrency is currently available and quite effective even for individual miners.
-However, it is much more advantageous for the user to become a pool member, which significantly increases the profitability of mining.
+It should be noted that the popularity and demand for LTC are much lower than those for Bitcoin.
+In this regard, mining of this cryptocurrency is still available and quite effective, even for individual miners.
+At the same time, it is much more profitable for the user to become a member of a pool, which significantly increases the efficiency of mining.

-NEM mining
+NEM Mining

-Dash mining
+Dash Mining

-Monero mining
+Monero Mining

 Stratis Mining